jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 You might think that you cannot do it, because the task is simply harder than you can handle, and you see other students breezing through the material.
 Self-doubt begins to sabotage your effort.
 It has happened to me.

+#### Use all the resources you have available

+Go to your professor's office hours.

 #### Engage with others